 First we mixed 10mls white vinegar, 10mls glycerine and 20mls water in a jar and gave it a shake.

-We then used a small amount of this to thin down our acrylic paints (which came from the Pound Shop).
+We then used a small amount of our diy textile medium to thin down our acrylic paints to make fabric paint.
 We thinned our fabric paint mixture so that is was the consistency of an ink.

-Altogether we mixed 3 slightly different shades of green, and then applied them to a sponge with a brush, to use as an ink pad.
+Altogether we mixed 3 slightly different shades of green using our fabric paint recipe, and then applied them to a sponge with a brush, to use as an ink pad.